zev4l/zev4l/README.md

 ## 📙 About me

-Final year IT student @ FCUL.
+Bachelor's student from FCUL, Master's student @ IST.
 Interested in cybersecurity, algorithms, distributed systems, machine learning and general backend development.
 <br>
 This is where a good half of my projects end up, for posterity.
 * ⚙️ Currently learning: C++, Vue.JS, Flutter + Dart